Khmer Beverages

 The company is owned by the Chip Mong Group.
 In 2009 the company purchased 9 ha of land in the Cheung Ek district of Phnom Penh.
-Construction of the turnkey brewery and bottling facility, equipped by German brewery providers, Ziemann Holvrieka, commenced in January 2010, at a cost of $USD 60M.
+Construction of the turnkey brewery and bottling facility, equipped by German brewery providers, Ziemann Holvrieka, commenced in January 2010, at a cost of US$60M.
 In 2010 they released their first beer, Cambodia Beer, with a production capacity of 6,000,000 l per year.

 In 2013 they expanded the brewery, increasing capacity to 200,000,000 l per year.
-In 2017 they underwent a third expansion, increasing annual production capacity to 600,000,000 l, at a cost of $USD 120M.
+In 2017 they underwent a third expansion, increasing annual production capacity to 600,000,000 l, at a cost of US$120M.

 In 2017 they renamed the brewery to Khmer Beverages, and introduced a range of non-alcoholic beverages (soft drinks and water).
 In the same year Khmer Beverages signed a multi-year sponsorship deal with Manchester City F. C., to be the club's official water, soft drinks and energy drink partner in Cambodia.
 In 2019 they rebranded their flagship beer, Cambodia Beer, in response to ongoing concerns about the use of the Preah Vihear temple in its branding.

 Products

-Khmer brewery offers three main types of beer and two speciality beers:
+Khmer Brewery offers three main types of beer and two speciality beers: